This is my own, personal story about struggling with prenatal and postpartum depression.

 The first few months after she was born were similar to the 9 months of pregnancy…

 I didn’t think too much about it.
 I didn’t feel too much about it.
 I fed her and changed her and did all the things for her that I needed to do but I didn’t connect with her nor did I feel any desire to.
 I made sure to keep busy so that I didn’t have to spend too much time with her.
 I played with my son while I nursed her and rarely made eye contact with her.
+I rushed through my postpartum recovery, in an effort to forget about the trauma I had just gone through.

 I wasn’t sad, but I wasn’t happy either.
 I felt zero emotions when I was with her.